 There’s a simple explanation why lawyers spend thousands of dollars for furniture and fixtures that look almost grotesquely clunky: many clients like it.
 Those dark wood chairs, oversized chandeliers, and brass lamps make us feel that the lawyer is secure — has “made it.”
 Lawyers also do it because other lawyers do it, and lawyers are consummate conformists.

 I can’t stand that stuff.
 I had my fill of it when I was a corporate lawyer, and I hope I never have to work in that kind of world again.
 In addition to being a divorce lawyer, I’ve recently taken up subsistence farming, so I don’t maintain an office where clients come to see me.
 The closest thing I have to an office is a chair where I sit with my laptop computer and talk to people.
 If it’s winter, I’m probably by the wood stove; if it’s summer, I’m probably in the open area of my pole barn.

 If you’re looking for casual functionality, we’ll get along fine.
-If you use me and expect to come to an office that looks like the one in Boston Legal, you’ll be frustrated, and so will I.
+If you use me and expect to come to an office that looks like the ones you see on TV, you’ll be frustrated, and so will I.